Profluent-Internships/ProCALM/README.md

 The output csvs can be visualized using `analysis/visualization.ipynb`.

 ### Limitations
 Better logging for losses as training progresses could be implemented, potentially through MLflow.
-Future work could include using the uniref dataset for all model finetuning and also more detailed analysis of the generated sequences using CLEAN or ESMFold.